bernicesmu/ESDGroup2/README.md

 1. Ensure that the relevant containers have been deleted.
 Use `docker-compose down`.
 2. Go to volume tab inside **Docker Desktop** and locate the relevant volumes.
 Delete those volumes.
 3. Additionally, ensure that `restart: always` is set on the service tied with the deleted volume / database.
 This is to prevent instances where `docker` takes longer to initialize the db and your service is unable to connect to it.

+### Notes
+The credentials for the AMQP and Telegram Bot set up is not included in this GitHub repository for security reasons.